eric-blankinshp/Final-Project/README.md

 - The main objective of our unsupervised machine learning model was to find correlation between features then confirm their correlation with explained variance ratio.

 ### Supervised Learning

-- We split the data into training and testing usining train test split.
+- We split the data into training and testing using train test split.
 - Using linear regression, the initial test was run with our entire dataset which has dimensions of 21613 x 21 and our initial test yielded a variance 0f ~65%.

 <img width="290" alt="Screen Shot 2022-11-01 at 7 25 02 PM" src="https://user-images.githubusercontent.com/106006911/199366478-8a89fec0-6d79-4d30-b759-5d532c42e52e.png">